-The Model 780-03 relies on an external timing reference (sync) source for proper operation.
+The Model 780-02 relies on an external timing reference (sync) source for proper operation.
 This can be in the form of an AES3, word clock, DARS (AES11), bi-level video, or tri-level video reference signal.
-In many cases the sync signal will be connected to the sync input BNC connector located on the Model 780-03's back panel.
-Alternately, a configuration choice allows the L/R input of the currently selected digital input source to also serve as the system's timing reference.
-Whenever a valid sync signal has been connected to the Model 780-03 the sync status LED, located on the unit's front panel, will light.
-The sample rate of the pre- and post-fader digital monitor output channels will reflect the rate of the sync input and, if a video sync source is utilized, the configured rate.
+In many cases the sync signal will be connected to the sync input BNC connector located on the Model 780-02's back panel.
+Alternately, a configuration choice allows the L/R input of the currently selected input source to also serve as the system's timing reference.
+Whenever a valid sync signal has been connected to the Model 780-02 the sync status LED, located on the unit's front panel, will light.

 If a valid sync signal is not present several visual indications are provided.
-On the Model 780-03 the sync status LED will flash.
+On the Model 780-02 the sync status LED will flash.
 On all connected Model 790 Control Consoles the 4-digit LED display will cease normal operation, instead alternating between the words no and sync.
-When a valid sync signal is again connected the Model 780-03's sync status LED will light steadily.
+When a valid sync signal is again connected the Model 780-02's sync status LED will light steadily.
 On the Model 790 units the word sync will momentarily be displayed followed by a brief display of the active sample rate.
-The sample rate will display as 44.1, 48.0, 88.2, or 96.0, reflecting the impact of the sync source rate and the Model 780-03's configuration.
+The sample rate will display as 44.1, 48.0, 88.2, or 96.0, reflecting the impact of the sync source rate and the Model 780-02's configuration.